 The Meeting is exempt from income taxes as a religious organization described under Section 501(c)(3) of the Internal Revenue Code, except for unrelated business income as defined in the Code.
-There were no income taxes resulting from unrelated business income during the years ended June 30, 2020 and 2019.
+There were no material income taxes resulting from unrelated business income during the years ended June 30, 2021 and 2020.